 1. Brush before you wash.

-Gently glide a wide-tooth comb or a soft-bristle brush through your hair before washing.
+Gently glide a wide-tooth comb or a soft-bristle hair brush through your hair before washing.
 This helps stop knots from forming when you shampoo.

 2. Always condition after shampooing.